 Timetabling refers to the process of allocating limited resources to a number of events subject to many constraints.
 Constraints are divided into two types: hard and soft.
 Hard constraints cannot be violated in any circumstances.
 Any timetable solution that satisfies all the hard constraints specified is considered as a feasible solution, provided that all the events are assigned to a time slot.
 Soft constraints are highly desirable to satisfy, but it is acceptable to breach these types of constraint.
 However, it is very important to minimise the violation of the soft constraints, because, in many cases, the quality of the constructed timetable is evaluated by measuring the fulfillment of these constraints.
-In practice, the variety of constraints which are imposed by academic institutions are very different [6].
+In practice, the variety of constraints which are imposed by academic institutions are very different [1].
 Such variations make the timetabling problem more challenging.
-Algorithms or approaches that have been successfully applied to one problem, may not perform well when applied to different timetabling instances.
+Algorithms or approaches that have been successfully applied to one problem may not perform well when applied to different timetabling instances.

 Researchers have employed many different approaches over the years in an attempt to generate 'optimal' timetabling solutions subject to a list of constraints.
-Approaches such as Evolutionary Algorithms [7, 10, 17, 25], Tabu Search [8, 18, 20, 26], Simulated Annealing [24], Constraint Programming [1, 4, 19], Case Based Reasoning [11, 27] and Fuzzy Methodologies [3, 22, 27] have been successfully applied to timetabling problems.
+Approaches such as Evolutionary Algorithms [2], [3], [4], [5], Tabu Search [6], [7], [8], [9], Simulated Annealing [10], Constraint Programming [11], [12], [13], Case Based Reasoning [14], [15], and Fuzzy Methodologies [15], [16], [17], [18] have been successfully applied to timetabling problems.

-In 1996, Carter et al. [14] introduced a set of examination timetabling benchmark data.
+In 1996, Carter et al. [19] introduced a set of examination timetabling benchmark data.
 This benchmark data set consists of 13 problem instances.
 Originally these data came from real university examination timetabling problems.
-Therefore, it was expected that these data sets varied considerably in terms of resources given/availability, constraints specified and how the quality of the constructed timetable were evaluated.
+Therefore, it was expected that these data sets varied considerably in terms of resources given/availability, constraints specified and how the quality of the constructed timetable was evaluated.
 For the sake of generality, these data sets were then simplified such that only the following constraints were considered: